 The beginning of the twenty-first century has witnessed a dramatic transformation of the global political landscape, with rapidly shifting regime change and new types of political actor transcending national borders.

 This programme will provide you with a firm grounding in political analysis and a critical insight into the real politics behind the headlines.
-You’ll build a portfolio of in-depth study of many of the defining events and dynamics of modern society, across Europe, North America, Africa and Asia, providing an understanding of the world that will prove invaluable in either further academic study or a range of professional careers.
+You will build a portfolio of in-depth study of many of the defining events and dynamics of modern society, across Europe, North America, Africa and Asia, providing an understanding of the world that will prove invaluable in either further academic study or a range of professional careers.

-As one of the largest departments of Politics and International Studies in the United Kingdom, we aim to provide you with an intellectually rigorous and exciting environment in which to study, and an array of academic topics in which we possess expertise.
+We aim to provide you with an intellectually rigorous and exciting environment in which to study, and an array of academic topics in which we possess expertise.

 This programme through compulsory and optional modules will offer you: